-Statutory Consultation 1: February - March 2010
+Statutory Consultation 1 (Feb - March 2010)

-- 2.4.9 As part of an iterative design approach, feedback from the workshops and exhibition event was used by the consultant team to help inform the generation of design solutions - sensitive to views expressed at the community engagement events and balanced with the CS objectives - for each of the SDLs. - 2.4.10 The outcomes of the series of informal consultations were a significant part of the process and were influential in preparation of the draft SPDs which were subject of the statutory consultation which took place between the 9th February and 23rd March 2010.
+- 2.4.8 As part of an iterative design approach, feedback from the workshops and exhibition event was used by the consultant team to help inform the generation of design solutions sensitive to views expressed at the community engagement events and balanced with the CS objectives for each of the SDLs. - 2.4.9 The outcomes of the series of informal consultations were a significant part of the process and were influential in preparation of the draft SPDs which were subject of the statutory consultation which took place between the 9th February and 23rd March 2010.
 The consultation produced 877 written responses and these are considered in the Statement of Consultation.
 Very few of the consultation responses questioned the principle of development, although many were very concerned about the practical implications of this amount of development.
-In particular they were concerned how the developments and their associated infrastructure would be delivered in accordance with the SPDs and the CS.
+In particular they were concerned how the developments and their associated infrastructure would be delivered in accordance with the SPDs and the Core Strategy.
 Not surprisingly, the majority of responses were concerned with issues of traffic and highway safety but the greater majority of responses also reflected a number of detailed concerns or issues of which the headlines were:

 Loss of open/green land/trees and threats to wildlife.
 Comments relating to these issues reflect one of the impacts of the choice made in pursuing SDLs as the main delivery mechanism for the growth of Wokingham rather than in a piecemeal manner in the existing urban area.
 In the case of Arborfield there was considerable concern that 'greenfield' land would be developed before 'brownfield' (previously developed) land or that the previously developed land would not be redeveloped at all.
 This concern was magnified by a perception of uncertainty regarding the Ministry of Defence's position about their vacation of the site.
-The SPDs have been created with a view to retaining the best of the established trees and open spaces as well as preserving protected wildlife and their habitats.
+The SPDs were created with a view to retaining the best of the established trees and open spaces as well as preserving protected wildlife and their habitats.
 Additional protection will be afforded by use of Tree Preservation Orders and use of planning conditions;

-Location of proposed housing, community facilities and SANGs in the SDLs.
-The SPDs were constructed by balancing the professional, technical and stakeholder inputs collated through on going design process and the consultation comments.
+Location of proposed housing, community facilities and SANG's in the SDLs.
+The draft SPDs were constructed by balancing the professional, technical and stakeholder inputs collated through an on-going design process and the

-It is considered that the original principles were sound and there has been no need to modify the overall approach chosen;

-- Separation of settlements.
+- consultation comments.
+It is considered that the original principles were sound and there has been no need to modify the overall approach chosen; - Separation of settlements.
 This was a key concern in the initial preparation of the SPDs themselves and design work was undertaken to ensure an appropriate solution was found.
-This relates to the South of the M4 SDL in the main and to a lesser extent to South Wokingham and Arborfield Garrison where the key concern was the separation of the Garrison from the existing settlement to the east; - Viability and phasing of Infrastructure.
-There was considerable concern that the developments would proceed without the infrastructure requirements of Appendix 7 of the Adopted CS being met or being only partially met.
-Detailed consideration of viability has taken place using external consultants which further supports deliverability as established through the EiP Inspector's report and the adopted Core Strategy.
+This relates to the South of M4 SDL in the main and to a lesser extent to South Wokingham and Arborfield; - Viability and phasing of Infrastructure.
+There was considerable concern that the developments would proceed without the infrastructure requirements of Appendix 7 of the Adopted Core Strategy being met or being only partially met.
+Detailed consideration of viability has taken place using external consultants which further supports deliverability as established through the EiP Inspector's report and the adopted CS.
 Phasing will be critical and this will be an integral consideration to the determination of the subsequent planning applications based upon the consortia's and developer's infrastructure delivery plans in due course.
-These will be agreed as part of a submitted planning applications;
+These will be agreed as part of submitted planning applications;